Culture

 I burst out laughing.
 If this isn’t millennial internet humour, what is?

-“I have my doubts,” Dhulipala says, before explaining that she had borrowed a prop gun during a shoot, set her camera on timer, and balanced it on a rock.
+“I have my doubts,” Dhulipala says, before explaining that she had borrowed a prop gun during a shoot, set her camera on a timer, and balanced it on a rock.
 “In fact, maybe people just think I’m insane.”

-Being misunderstood has been a longstanding feature of Dhulipala’s journey.
+Being misunderstood has been a long standing feature of Dhulipala’s journey.
 Known for her unconventional career choices and ‘exotic’ (code for not ‘white-passing’) appearance, people have often told the young star that she doesn’t fit in.
 But the one place where Dhulipala has never felt the need to belong is online.

 For many people living in isolated, misunderstood pockets of existence, the digital world has been a welcoming space.
 And today, despite being increasingly controlled by private corporations, the internet is an arena where it is still possible to circumvent the mainstream.
 So perhaps it’s not surprising that the work which propelled Dhulipala to rapid fame, Zoya Akhtar’s Amazon Prime Original series, Made in Heaven, was a show made for the internet.
 Featuring striking portrayals of gay sex and teeming with unapologetic women, the series was a runaway hit with everyone gasping for a breath of uncensored air.
 And were it not for the internet, it’s hard to imagine that we could have met its leading lady Tara Khanna – played by Dhulipala – any other way.